shootera/shootera.github.io/_posts/2015-06-03-seven-things-that-show-you-are-a-selfie-addict.markdown

 cover_image: '/content/images/2015/6/ellen_selfie_oscars.jpg'
 ---

+### Ten things that show you are a Selfie Addict or may be suffering from Chronic Selfitis!

 1. #### Let me take a selfie first is your most used line in a day.**

    ![image](/content/images/2015/6/200.gif)